shravya235/Penetration-Testing-Portfolio/walkthroughs/LFI.md

 # Local File Inclusion (LFI)

 ##  What I Did
-Exploited a PHP web application by abusing the `language` parameter to access restricted server files like `/etc/passwd`.
+Exploited a PHP web application by abusing the parameter to access restricted server files.
 This confirmed a **Local File Inclusion (LFI)** vulnerability.

 ---

 ##  Tools Used
 - LFI vulnerable site
-- Browser (manual payload testing)
 - Burp Suite (for request manipulation & encoding)
 - Online Encoders (for obfuscating traversal attempts)